-On the other hand, if the CEQA EIR or ND is prepared first, then the lead agency should consider a combined document.
-To do so, the lead agency must involve the federal agency in preparing the joint environmental document, as under federal law, a CEQA EIR will not be adequate unless the federal agency helped prepare the joint document.
-When a federal agency will not work with a state or local lead agency, the applicant will likely have to pay for a second document to be prepared to meet NEPA guidelines.
+On the other hand, if the CEQA EIR or ND is to be prepared first, then the lead agency should consider a combined CEQA/NEPA document.
+To do so, the lead agency must involve the federal agency in preparing the joint environmental document, as under federal law, a CEQA EIR will not be adequate for NEPA purposes unless the federal agency helped to prepare the joint document.
+When a federal agency will not work with a state or local lead agency, the applicant will likely have to pay for a second document to be prepared to meet NEPA standards.
 As a result, the lead agency should persist in seeking interagency cooperation with the federal agency in hopes that the federal agency can avoid duplication by utilizing analysis prepared for the CEQA document.

-When local lead agencies identify that they should consult with the federal agency for a local project, they should do so as soon as possible.
+When local lead agencies ascertain that they should consult with the federal agency for a local project, they should do so as soon as possible.
 Cooperation between the state or local and federal agencies should reduce duplication by joining planning processes, environmental research and studies, public hearings, and environmental documents.
 Local agencies may also determine that they need to comment on a federal project in their jurisdiction and should do so with specificity and detail.

 Regarding document circulation requirements, if notice and public review of the NEPA EIS or FONSI meets or exceeds state guidelines, the CEQA lead agency may use the federal document without recirculating it for review.
-The lead agency must just give notice that it will use the federal document and that it believes the federal document meets the CEQA guidelines.
+The lead agency must just give notice that it will use the federal document and that it believes the federal document meets the standards in CEQA and/or the CEQA Guidelines.

-Note that specific guidelines are involved with any bioenergy projects that plan to reuse a military base.
-When looking at whether a military reuse plan has a significant impact on the environment, it is based on the physical conditions of the base when the closure decision becomes final.
-Impacts that do not exceed those baseline physical conditions are not considered significant.
+Note that specific statutory requirements apply to any bioenergy projects that plan to reuse land within a former military base.
+When analyzing whether such a project will have a significant impact on the environment, the baseline for assessment should assume the physical conditions of the base as they existed at the time when the federal decision to close the base became final.
+Impacts that do not exceed those (sometimes former) baseline physical conditions are not considered significant.
+This approach is an exception to the normal CEQA requirement that the environmental baseline consist of environmental conditions that exist at the time of the issuance of a Notice of Preparation.